Synthrio/synthr-staking/Audit.md

 ### Vote Escrow Contract

-Users deposit Uno tokens in this contract and get voting power on the basis of deposit amount and lock period. https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy
+Users deposit SYNTH tokens in this contract and get voting power on the basis of deposit amount and lock period. https://github.com/curvefi/curve-dao-contracts/blob/master/contracts/VotingEscrow.vy

 #### Changes in Vote Escrow Contract